vipulnaik/diet-exercise-health/best-practices/best-practices-around-blood-tests.md

 ## Order the tests and book the appointment

-The bprocess is generally two-phase: first, I order via a provider, such as Own Your Labs, Marek Diagnostics, or Request A Test.
+The process is generally two-phase: first, I order via a provider, such as Own Your Labs, Marek Diagnostics, or Request A Test.
 They will send the order to the blood draw company, which will be either LabCorp or Quest Diagnostics.
 Once LabCorp or Quest Diagnostics has received